airalab/aira/docs/api/robonomics_liability.rst

 .. py:method:: /liability/finish (robonomics_liability/FinishLiability)

     a CPS should call the service after performing the task.
-Input is `robonomics_liability/FinishLiability`_
+The input is `robonomics_liability/FinishLiability`_

+.. py:method:: /liability/restart (robonomics_liability/StartLiability)

+    The service allows to restart a liability after the system shutdown.
+The input is `robonomics_liability/StartLiability`_

+.. py:method:: /liability/resume (robonomics_liability/StartLiability)

+    The service allows to resume a liability from the last timestamp available in the persistence store.
+The input is `robonomics_liability/StartLiability`_

 .. _robonomics_liability/StartLiability: robonomics_liability_msgs.html
 .. _robonomics_liability/FinishLiability: robonomics_liability_msgs.html